mercadopago/sdk-js/API/bricks/card-payment.md

 }
 ```

-> Note: The `CardData` object can be proccessed directly to the Mercado Pago `payment` API.
+> Note: The `CardData` object can be processed directly to the Mercado Pago `payment` API.

 <br />